valory-xyz/autonolas-staking-programmes/scripts/deployment/README.md

 To run the script, use the following command:
 `npx hardhat run scripts/deployment/script_name --network network_type`,
 where `script_name` is a script name, i.e. `deploy_01_mech_activity_checker.js`, `network_type` is a network type corresponding to the `hardhat.config.js` network configuration.

+Note: consider creating mech activity checker contract customized for specific needs, if the default one does not serve the purpose for staking.
+Then, deploy staking proxy instances [here](https://launch.olas.network/).

 ## Validity checks and contract verification
 Each script controls the obtained values by checking them against the expected ones.
 Also, each script has a contract verification procedure.